A member of our eviction team will contact you within 48 hours.

 If any of the valid reasons apply to you, then you should oppose your eviction as soon as possible.

-If there isn’t time to find a lawyer to write and file your legal papers, or you are already in court, then you can oppose your eviction in person in court on the date of your hearing.
+If there isn’t time to find a lawyer to write and file your legal papers, or you are already at court, then you can oppose your eviction in person in court on the date of your hearing.

 In this affidavit you respond to the allegations made against you by your landlord in the Notice of Motion